Juan Mora Fernández

-Juan Mora Fernández (July 12, 1784, San José, Costa Rica – November 16, 1854) was Costa Rica's first elected head of state.
-He was considered a liberal and decided to move the capital from Cartago to Puntarenas.
-Juan Mora was elected as the first head of state in 1825.
+Juan Mora Fernández (July 12, 1784 – November 16, 1854) was a Costa Rican teacher and principal who served as Costa Rica's first elected head of state.
+He was considered a liberal.
+Mora was elected as the first head of state in 1824 (provisional until 1825).

 He is remembered for instituting land reform, and he followed a progressive course.
 As a consequence of his land reform structure, he inadvertently created an elite class of powerful coffee barons.
+Under his tenure he signed the Acta de Indepencia.
 The barons eventually overthrew one of his later successors, José María Alfaro Zamora.

-From 1850 to 1854 he was Magistrate and President of the Supreme Court of Justice of Costa Rica, he died shortly after he resigned.
+From 1850 to 1854 he was Magistrate and President of the Supreme Court of Justice of Costa Rica; he died shortly after he resigned.
+The first printing press arrived in Costa Rica under his tenure.

+Biography

+Juan Mora Fernàdez was born on July 12, 1788, in San José, Costa Rica, to Mateo Mora Valverde and Lucia Encarnación Fernàndez.
+He attended his primary school in San José and studied Latin grammar and philosophy in León, Nicaragua.
+He also became a teacher and a principal in a primary school in Alajuela.
+He became secretary at the city hall at San José, participated actively for the struggle of independence, joined the Junta Superior Gebernativa between 1821 and 1824.
+He also became a head of Congress and the Supreme Court of Justice.